Jan Pauwel Gillemans the Elder: Life

 It is not known with whom he trained to become a painter.
 He became a master of the Antwerp Guild of St. Luke as the son of a member in the guild year 1647/1648.

 In August 1648 Gillemans married Paulina Uyt den Eeckhout.
 The couple had four sons and four daughters.
+His sons Jan Pauwel the Younger and Peter Mathys also became still life painters.
 The needs of his large family forced the artist to open a gold shop.
 The deacon of the goldsmiths first refused to have him admitted as a goldsmith of the Guild but thanks to the intervention of Antwerp's city magistrate and the submission of his admission piece he was finally accepted in 1662.
 Gillemans did not abandon painting but continued to paint while running his gold shop.
 From the records of the Antwerp art dealer Forchondt for the years 1665 to 1673 it is known that Gillemans regularly provided the art dealer with fruit still lifes and garlands with herrings or lobsters for the export.

 Gillemans died in Antwerp on 12 August 1675.

 He was the teacher of his son Jan Pauwel Gillemans the Younger and Jan Frans van Son, who was the son of the prominent still life painter Joris van Son.